-The Group ensures that it has a detailed market knowledge and retains close contact with customers through its management and sales teams are trained to a high standard.
+The Group ensures that it has a detailed market knowledge and retains close contact with customers through its management and sales teams which are trained to a high standard.

 Failure to meet regulatory requirements.

-We conduct our business in a highly regulated environment, which is designed to ensure the safety, efficacy quality, and ethical promotion of pharmaceutical products.
+We conduct our business in a highly regulated environment, which is designed to ensure the safety, efficacy, quality, and ethical promotion of pharmaceutical products.

 Failure to adhere to regulatory standards or to implement changes in those standards could affect our ability to register, manufacture or promote our products.